rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 All collection material should be received and opened by the Accessioning Archivist.

-Small packages will be delivered to the Rose Library mailroom.
-Larger packages or groups of multiple packages (often new collections or additions to collections) will be delivered to the main Woodruff Library mailroom.
+All packages delivered onsite will be delivered to the main Woodruff Library mailroom, and mailroom staff will contact the Accessioning Archivist for pickup.
 The main Woodruff Library mailroom on Level 2 is not a secure space and collection material should be moved to a secure holdings location as soon as possible upon arrival.

 **New Acquisition Storage:**

 Acquisitions that measure 5 linear feet or fewer will be stored on the new acquisition storage shelves on Level 9, given space.
 Larger acquisitions will be moved to additional holding spaces on Level 9 or 11.
 Hard drives storing born-digital collection material should be securely stored in the Digital Archives lab while awaiting accessioning.
 In some circumstances, material may be received at the Library Service Center (LSC).
 All new acquisitions should be labeled with the creator, potential collection title, date of receipt, and temporary box number upon receipt.
+This information can be written clearly in marker on each container or labels can be created using [this template](<https://emory.box.com/s/czbhl1ny8twzalh17mymwx12hj5tkajy> "https://emory.box.com/s/czbhl1ny8twzalh17mymwx12hj5tkajy").
 If the collection arrives with temporary box numbers do not renumber them, as they may correspond to an inventory completed during packing.
-The Accessioning Archivist will log all new acquisitions not being added to an artificial collection in the pending acquisitions tab on the Master Shelf List.

 Upon receipt of material the Accessioning Archivist will:

 *	Open collection material less than 1 linear foot.
-*	Add all material to either the [Gift or Purchase Acquisitions Log](<https://emory.box.com/s/zjnllx6bntj7hnzlh1m8heebibm030ol> "https://emory.box.com/s/zjnllx6bntj7hnzlh1m8heebibm030ol") as appropriate.
-*	Create a stub accession record in ArchivesSpace with an accompanying custody transfer event record.
-If the acquisition has an accompanying signed deed of sale or gift or deed addendum, the Accessioning Archivist will also add an agreement signed event record.
+*	For manuscript and archives material: Create a stub accession record in [ArchivesSpace](<https://emory.lyrasistechnology.org/> "https://emory.lyrasistechnology.org/") with an accompanying custody transfer event record.
+If the acquisition has an accompanying signed deed of sale or gift or deed addendum at the time of receipt, the Accessioning Archivist will also add an agreement signed event record.
+*	For manuscript and archives material: Log in Airtable or update status of existing record in Airtable.
+*	For books: Log receipt using [this form](<https://forms.office.com/Pages/ResponsePage.aspx?id=nPsE4KSwT0K80DImBtXfOCTD3hG6srJAvbpTUR-Ov6lUOFBHTEQ4U05GNjRHQjBNRE9FUUpGV1U0Ny4u> "https://forms.office.com/Pages/ResponsePage.aspx?id=nPsE4KSwT0K80DImBtXfOCTD3hG6srJAvbpTUR-Ov6lUOFBHTEQ4U05GNjRHQjBNRE9FUUpGV1U0Ny4u"), which adds the item(s) to [this spreadsheet](<https://forms.office.com/Pages/ResponsePage.aspx?id=nPsE4KSwT0K80DImBtXfOCTD3hG6srJAvbpTUR-Ov6lUOFBHTEQ4U05GNjRHQjBNRE9FUUpGV1U0Ny4u> "https://forms.office.com/Pages/ResponsePage.aspx?id=nPsE4KSwT0K80DImBtXfOCTD3hG6srJAvbpTUR-Ov6lUOFBHTEQ4U05GNjRHQjBNRE9FUUpGV1U0Ny4u").
 *	Place the items and any accompanying documentation onto the appropriate curatorial review shelf (for material comprised of 5 linear feet or fewer)
 *	Locate stacks space for collection material greater than 5 linear feet and keep accompanying documentation in a secure file to process as needed
+*	Record the location of manuscript and archives material in the pending acquisitions tab of the [Master Shelf List](<https://emory.box.com/s/q5roxs9gnbm3xmn6q1x0xjecjbrypqxu> "https://emory.box.com/s/q5roxs9gnbm3xmn6q1x0xjecjbrypqxu").
 *	Alert the appropriate curator that material is ready to be reviewed and provide location if other than curatorial review shelf.
 The curator will make final decision on whether to move forward with the acquisition.

 If the curator decides to not move forward with an acquisition, it is the curator's responsibility to notify the donor/seller.
-The Accessioning Archivist can help coordinate return of the material, once the donor/seller has been notified by the curator.
+The Accessioning Archivist can help coordinate return of the material once the donor/seller has been notified by the curator.

 ### 2.2.2 Paperwork<a href="#anchor1"><sup>1</sup></a>